Karrtii/CookBook/README.md

 3. Have user added recipes be searched and viewed by other users.

 The reason this is not implemented is because I wanted to show that I can work with local data storage as well.
-But I would have implemented it, I would have saved all user added recipes in Firebase database, and call them when retrieving recipes from API.
+But if I would have implemented it, I would have saved all user added recipes in Firebase database, and call them when retrieving recipes from API.

 4. Rating recipes